 OSHSPA states are a Congressional success story, and are effective and efficient users of state and federal tax dollars.
-The strong partnership with OSHA has placed State Plan Programs in a perfect position to develop successful grassroots solutions with representatives of labor, industry, professional and academic organizations, and the public.
+The strong partnership with OSHA has placed State Plan Programs in a perfect position to develop successful grassroots solutions.

 At a minimum, State Plan Programs should be currently funded at an amount that would be in place had state plan funding kept pace with federal OSHA funding over the last several years.
-Based on the original intent of Congress and the output of the state plans, the long-term goal should be to reach full 50 percent funding.